Abayita Ababiri

 Abayita Ababiri, sometimes spelled Abaita Ababiri, is a neighborhood in Uganda.

 Location

 Abayita Ababiri is located in Kyaddondo South Constituency, Wakiso District, Central Uganda.
-It lies along the old Entebbe-Kampala Road, and is the beginning of the new Entebbe-Kampala Highway, currently under construction.
+It lies along the old Entebbe-Kampala Road, and is the beginning of the new Entebbe-Kampala Highway.
 It is located approximately 10 km, by road, northeast of Entebbe International Airport, Uganda's largest civilian and military airport.
 This location lies approximately 33 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The coordinates of Abayita Ababiri are:0° 05' 36.00"N, 32° 30' 0.00"E (Latitude:0.093334; Longitude:32.500000).

 Overview

 Abayita Ababiri has grown from a small trading center in the middle of the 20th century to bustling urban center in the early 21st century.
 The neighbourhood now boasts of supermarkets, banks, petrol stations, internet cafes and schools.
 The new Entebbe-Kampala Highway, currently under construction joins the old Entebbe-Kampala Road, in the neighborhood.